tanem/express-backbone-boilerplate/README.md

  * [CasperJS](http://casperjs.org/installation.html)
  * [Pygments](http://pygments.org/download/)

-Run `npm install` once you've got a copy of the project.
+To install:

+    $ npm install

 ## Client

- * Can be started via `grunt start`
+ * [RequireJS](http://requirejs.org/) is used for file and module loading
+ * [Backbone.js](http://backbonejs.org/) is the client-side MVC framework
+ * [Handlebars](http://handlebarsjs.com/) is used for client-side templating
+ * [Compass](http://compass-style.org/) is used for CSS authoring

+To start:

+    $ grunt start

- * Can be accessed via `http://localhost:3000/client/`
+Can be accessed via `http://localhost:3000/client/`.

 You can also pass the following commandline args to `grunt start`:

  * `--NODE_ENV`: `production` or `development` (defaults to `development`)
  * `--NODE_PORT`: (defaults to `3000`)

-e.g. `grunt start --NODE_ENV=production --NODE_PORT=4000` will start the server in production mode on port 4000.
+e.g. to start the server in production mode on port 4000:

+    $ grunt start --NODE_ENV=production --NODE_PORT=4000

 The `grunt start` task will also: